clhenrick/clhenrick.io/content/about/talks/index.md

 Some cartographers and data analysts work closely with communities to use maps for spatial justice—equitable determination over and production of space.
 Meanwhile, there are many in the mapping community who care about social change but don't know how to connect their work to real advocacy.
 This session creates a space to think through important questions around grassroots mapping and community cartography.

-Participants will share, pecha-kucha style, their work in grassroots mapping and counter-cartography.
+Participants will share, [PechaKucha](https://en.wikipedia.org/wiki/PechaKucha) style, their work in grassroots mapping and counter-cartography.
 Then, as a group, we'll discuss the ethics of community-based work including questions of representation, authorship, race and class.
 We'll also talk about what the potential impacts of grassroots mapping can be on policy and on communities themselves.

 ## Connection
 *MFA Design & Technology Symposium / Parsons School of Design, New York, NY / May 2015*

+An overview of my MFA thesis project, _Am I Rent Stabilized?_, part of the Parsons MFA Design and Technology's graduating class of 2015 symposium at Parsons School of Design.

 [Connection presentation video recording](https://vimeo.com/album/3468048/video/130331997#t=230s)

 ## Visualizing Tenants Rights Activism
 *NYU Democracy Lab / New York University, New York, NY / March 10, 2015*

+An overview of the development and impact of _Am I Rent Stabilized?_, in the context of using open data for tenants rights advocacy in New York City.

 ## Narrative Capabilities of Web & Experimental Cartography
-*cARTography GeoMixer / California College of the Arts, SF / June 19, 2014*
+*cARTography GeoMixer / California College of the Arts, San Francisco / June 19, 2014*

+Exploring the blurring of boundaries between maps and art in contemporary cartography and the influence the two mediums have on one another.

 ## Bias In Cartography And Geospatial Data
 *GeoNYC Student Showcase / New York Public Library Main Branch, New York, NY / February 10, 2014*

+A primer on intentional and unintentional author bias in cartographic design and geospatial data creation, and some ideas on how to address it.